ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Experiments

 \paragraph{Ablation Studies.} We ablate four variants on LLaVA-NeXT-7B (Table~\ref{tab:LLaVA-next_ablation}): Sensitivity-only, Diversity-only (DivPrune), and two Fusion strategies (sum, multiply).
 Sensitivity-only selects task-critical tokens and excels on reasoning, but lags on TextVQA where context is vital.
 Diversity-only offers broad coverage yet misses key cues.
-Combining both is consistently better: Fusion (Multiply) delivers 98.3\% at 22.2\% tokens with no extra hyperparameters.
-These results show that sensitivity and diversity are complementary and jointly essential for training-free token pruning.
+Combining both is consistently better: Fusion (Multiply) delivers 98.3\% at 22.2\% tokens without extra hyperparameters.
+It means that sensitivity and diversity are complementary and jointly essential for training-free token pruning.